Miangas Airport

 Miangas Airport (Bandar Udara Miangas /id/) is located on the island of Miangas, North Sulawesi.
-It is one of the most remote airport in Indonesia.
+It is one of the most remote airports in Indonesia.
 The airport was built in 2012 with a construction investment of billion and opened on 12 March 2017.
 Wings Air opened its inaugural flight from Manado to Miangas Airport, with stopover at Melangguane Airport.

 Facilities

 The airport has one runway designated as 03/21 with an asphalt surface measuring 1,400 by 30 metres which can accommodate planes such as ATR-72.
 It also has a 130 by 65 metres apron sufficient for operating three aircraft at the same time.
 This airport also houses a 356 square metre terminal warehouse.